-Over the past few months, the appellate court has been "handling" the Allison v A.E.W.
+This past spring, the appellate court ruled in the case of Allison v A.E.W.
 Capital Management, LLP case.
 This case involves a tenant, who was a building engineer by profession.
 He admitted that he routinely monitored the weather, and recalled that the newscasts on the night before he slipped and fell warned him that it was snowing at the time of the newscast.
 Further, he admitted that the newscast that he watched the morning of his fall warned him that there was snowfall during the overnight hours.
 He even testified that it may have been snowing at the time of his slip and fall that morning.